 John Boyega, a 28-year-old Black actor, likely didn’t intend to capitalize on his success through Netflix when he began his career nearly 10 years ago.
 Disillusionment, though, can be a powerful force for change.
 After launching into stardom with a lead role in Disney’s 2015 blockbuster Star Wars: The Force Awakens, Boyega felt as though racism was a defining factor in his experience from fans and the studio alike for the four years he spent in a galaxy far, far away.
 He described his experience as breaking through into “an industry that wasn’t even ready for [him]” in a 2020 interview for British GQ.
 Frustrated by the Hollywood machine, Boyega turned his talents elsewhere, signing a deal with Netflix to produce non-English, African films that he likely couldn’t have done otherwise.

-Hollywood is rotten with racism.
+Hollywood has historically lacked support and representation for creatives of color.
 There has been outcry against it for years, with actors, writers, and consumers alike clamoring for more diversity and representation on movie and television screens.
-It seems, though, that little changes in any meaningful way when it comes to conventional Hollywood.
+However, little seems to change in any meaningful way when it comes to conventional Hollywood.
 Maybe a newer, less conventional branch of entertainment is where quality representation must be established.
 Enter streaming services.
 With streaming services embracing racial diversity on a scale that Hollywood isn’t keeping up with, it’s possible that streaming could overtake Hollywood.
 First, consider how important diversity is to the entertainment industry and how Tinseltown is behind the curve.

 One long-held belief in Hollywood is that diversity doesn’t sell.
 Any studio executive would likely say that diversity and inclusion is a noble pursuit, but might add that it’s not the most profitable one.
 Executives hide beneath concerns about diverse movies not performing well overseas.
 Granted, the concerns are not entirely unfounded, even in recent years.
 For example, in 2015, the Chinese poster for the aforementioned Star Wars: The Force Awakens made John Boyega’s character smaller and took out a Latino character entirely.
 Other similar incidents allow studio executives to say that while America is surely not racist, the rest of the world just might be, and therefore making non-diverse films to rake in money at both domestic and worldwide box offices is the wisest business practice.